tumelohq/documentation/What_is_Voting/README.md

 # What is Shareholder Voting

-Tumelo's mission is to enable retail investors and pension members to create and benefit from a more sustainable investment system.

-We start by giving investors and pension members [transparency](../What_is_Transparency/README.md) over their investments, allowing them to see and learn about the companies they are invested in.
-Empowered with this knowledge, our shareholder voting system then gives investors and pension members a voice on issues they care about at those companies, such as gender equality, human rights or climate change.
+Our shareholder voting system gives investors and pension members a voice on issues they care about at the companies they are invested in either directly, or indirectly through intermediary funds, such as gender equality, human rights or climate change.

 ## How it works
 At least once a year every publicly listed company (e.g. Facebook, Google, Tesla) must hold an Annual General Meeting where questions related to corporate policy are asked for shareholders to vote on.